-Thousands sign petition for Disney to rehire James Gunn for 'Guardians of the Galaxy Vol. 3'
+50,000 sign petition for Disney to rehire James Gunn for 'Guardians of the Galaxy Vol. 3'

 He continued: “Regardless of how much time has passed, I understand and accept the business decisions taken today.
 Even these many years later, I take full responsibility for the way I conducted myself then.
 All I can do now, beyond offering my sincere and heartfelt regret, is to be the best human being I can be: accepting, understanding, committed to equality, and far more thoughtful about my public statements and my obligations to our public discourse.
 To everyone inside my industry and beyond, I again offer my deepest apologies.
 Love to all.”

 Gunn had already apologized for many of these remarks back in 2012, as some of his supporters tried to emphasize.
+(CLARIFICATION: Gunn’s apology was for certain similar profane jokes, but not specifically the ones highlighted for criticism last week.)

 As the petition to reinstate Gunn gathered signatures, Cernovich used his Twitter account to shift to new targets, retweeting molestation jokes by comedians such as Sarah Silverman, Michael Ian Black, and Patton Oswalt.